Varieties: Petit Verdot 43%, Malbec 43%, Cabernet Franc 14%

 Dornier CMD pays tribute to the late, founding owner Christoph Modeste Dornier, whose endearment of Stellenbosch, affinity towards fine wine and mastery of art are exemplified in the release of Dornier CMD.

-Dornier CMD is produced from meticulously sorted, hand-harvested grapes sourced from the very best rows of vineyards situated at Dornier.
-Dornier CMD is the culmination of Christoph Dornier’s visionary dreams and passions which took root at Dornier two decades ago.
-The CMD 2012 is a full bodied blend of the three lesser known Bordeaux varieties.
-Berry and black cherries aromas are supported by subtle hints French oak.
+Dornier CMD 2016 is a full-bodied blend of the three lesser-known Bordeaux varieties.
+Berry and black cherry aromas are supported by subtle hints of French oak.
 The pallet is a true reflection of the nose of the wine.
-Concentrated fruit and firm tannins with a lingering finish.
-The Cabernet Franc also adds a hint of austerity to this elegant blend.
+The wine has concentrated fruit and firm tannins with a lingering smooth finish.
+The Cabernet Franc adds a hint of austerity to this elegant blend.

 Fermentation and Ageing: